-The annual report should be completed by the employee.
-It is intended to allow the employee to review and summarize his/her activities and accomplishments for the past year and to set goals for the upcoming year.
-The annual report should be used by the supervisor in conjunction with other information about the employee's performance when the performance review form is completed.
+The Annual Performance Review form is intended to allow the employee to review and summarize his/her activities and accomplishments for the past year and to set goals for the upcoming year.
+It is also intended to allow the supervisor to review the employee's performance over the past year, to note whether the employee is meeting expectations, and to set the expectations for the upcoming year.